hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 > You don't need to know much more about that, but if you want to know in details how it works, you can have a look at the `vitest.config.js` file at the root of you project.

 We just implement two tests:
-- The first one check that the `increment` function return the new value and saves it to the `count` variable.
+- The first one checks that the `increment` function returns the new value and saves it to the `count` variable.
-- The second on
+- The second one checks that an `print_event` is emitted when the increment function is called.

+> You can use `Cl.prettyPrint(value: ClarityValue)` to format any Clarity value into readable Clarity code.
+It can be useful to debug functions results or events values.

 Note that we are importing `describe`, `expect` and `it` from Vitest.
 - `it` allows us to write a test.